dhershman1/tapidatcher/README.md

 - `-t, --tests`: The location of your tests folder (if one exists) this is passed directly to [chokidar](https://github.com/paulmillr/chokidar) so any of the methods used in the string can be applied here
   - Example: `tapidatcher -t tests`
+- `-a, --assume`: Automatically assumes if a file changed is named `index` that it sould use the folder name of this file
+  - Example: `tapidatcher -a`
 - `-s, --src`: The location of your src file (if needed) this is passed directly to [chokidar](https://github.com/paulmillr/chokidar) so any of the methods used in the string can be applied here
   - Example: `tapidatcher -s src`
 - `-c, --cmd`: The command that should **initially** be ran on startup